Home

 Learning how to trade stock options is hard enough and when people start throwing out terms like Delta, Gamma, Theta, Vega, and Rho in your face, it gets even harder.

-Despite what others may say, you can still make money trading stock options even if you don't fully understand option greeks.
+Despite what others may say, you can still make money trading stock options even if you don't fully understand the greeks.
 I know I did.

 As you become more seasoned, you can gain a deeper understanding if you so choose to.